-With breathtaking diversity and a unique ecosystem you can see why Cousteau named the waters of Cabo San Lucas ‘The World's Aquarium’.
+With breathtaking diversity and a unique ecosystem you can see why Cousteau named this area ‘The World's Aquarium’.
 Diving in Cabo San Lucas offers just about everything.

-Two seas melt into one off the coast of Cabo San Lucas creating a hotspot for migrating pelagic.
-Large schools of hammerhead, mobulas, silkies and gray whales migrate through these waters.
-White tips, tornados of sardines, mahi mahi, wahoo can all be spotted: even marlin and orcas occasionally.
+Two seas melt into one off the coast of the Cabo San Lucas UNESCO Marine Park creating a hotspot for migrating pelagics.
+Large schools of hammerhead, mobulas, silkies and whales migrate through these waters.
+White tips, tornados of sardines, mahi mahi, & turtles can all be spotted: even marlin and orcas occasionally.
 Listen out for the mesmerizing songs of humpback whales who cruise by in winter.

 A true highlight in Cabo San Lucas is diving with the local sea lions.
 These playful pups are regulars at many of the area’s dive sites and never fail to amuse and entertain with their mischievous antics.